michael-hsiung/michael-hsiung.github.io/_pages/about.md

 # ✨ About me

-Currently, I am a master’s student in biomedical engineering at the [State Key Laboratory of Ultrasound in Medicine and Engineering (SKL-UME)](https://skl-ume.cqmu.edu.cn/), Chongqing Medical University (CQMU), China.
+Hi, this is Michael.
+Welcome to my homepage!
+Currently, I am a master’s student in biomedical engineering at the [State Key Laboratory of Ultrasound in Medicine and Engineering (SKL-UME)](https://skl-ume.cqmu.edu.cn/), [Chongqing Medical University (CQMU)](https://www.cqmu.edu.cn/), China.
+During my undergraduate studies, with the supervision of Dr.Wang Li, I focused on embedded system and medical artificial intelligence in [Chongqing University of Technology (CQUT)](https://www.cqut.edu.cn/).
+Now, I am supervised by Dr.Tianqi Shan and Dr.Yuan Zhao to conduct research in photoacoustic imaging based on deep learning.

 Hi, this Wanrong.
 Welcome to my wonderland!
 Currently, I am a PhD student in computer science at [EPSRC Centre for Doctoral Training (CDT) in Distributed Algorithm](https://www.liverpool.ac.uk/distributed-algorithms-cdt/), Which is a fascinating place to generate future leader in data science and artificial intelligence.
 Before this, I obtained my bachelor's degree in Biomedical Engineering